What is a Breast Lift?

 The cost of a breast lift will be unique to each patient, the ultimate price contingent on which surgical technique was used during your procedure and the extent of your aesthetic concerns.
 If breast implants were placed in conjunction with your mastopexy, the type of implants utilized will also affect the cost of treatment.
 The price of breast lift surgery can range from $5,000 to over $12,000 dollars, with the exact figure depending on whether you place implants, as well as the other details of your custom surgical plan.

-Once you visit Dr. Joe in a consultation and the complexity of your procedure is assessed, our office will be able to provide you with an exact quote of your expenses.
-If you would like to make the cost of surgery more affordable, Dr. Joe works with plastic surgery financing companies like CareCredit® and Alphaeon™ Credit to allow patients the option of paying for treatment over time.
+Once you visit Dr. Joe or Dr. Chopra in a consultation and the complexity of your procedure is assessed, our office will be able to provide you with an exact quote of your expenses.
+If you would like to make the cost of surgery more affordable, we work with plastic surgery financing companies like CareCredit® and Alphaeon™ Credit to allow patients the option of paying for treatment over time.
 These healthcare lending companies offer an array of financing plans with low monthly installments, as well as low- to no-interest rates.
 Once approved, qualified applicants can choose the most ideal payment plan for their budgetary concerns.
 If you have any questions about the cost of a breast lift, please call our office to speak with a friendly member of our team.

 What are the Risks and Limitations of a Breast Lift?